TKTheTechie/ml-cv-trader-ui/README.md

 # ml-cv-trader-ui

-ml-cv-trader - short for 'computer vision-machine learning-trader' - is a a demo/experiment that runs gesture recognition from your webcam's video stream in order to determine whether to buy or sell stocks while consuming a simulated market data feed over Solace PubSub+ and sending the end result back to Solace for processing on the server side.
+ml-cv-trader - short for 'machine learning-computer vision-trader' - is a a demo/experiment that runs gesture recognition from your webcam's video stream in order to determine whether to buy or sell stocks while consuming a simulated market data feed over Solace PubSub+ and sending the end result back to Solace for processing on the server side.